United Community Banks (NASDAQ:UCBI) Updates Q2 2021 Earnings Guidance

 United Community Banks (NASDAQ:UCBI) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.770-$0.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.630.
+The company provided earnings per share guidance of $0.770-$0.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.630.
 The company issued revenue guidance of -.

-United Community Banks (NASDAQ:UCBI) last posted its earnings results on Monday, July 19th.
-The financial services provider reported $0.79 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.67 by $0.12.
-United Community Banks had a return on equity of 13.28% and a net margin of 33.15%.
-The company had revenue of $174.22 million for the quarter, compared to analyst estimates of $169.90 million.
-During the same period last year, the company earned $0.32 earnings per share.
-The business’s revenue was up 16.5% compared to the same quarter last year.
-On average, analysts forecast that United Community Banks will post 2.71 earnings per share for the current fiscal year.
+United Community Banks (NASDAQ:UCBI) last issued its quarterly earnings data on Monday, July 19th.
+The financial services provider reported $0.79 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.67 by $0.12.
+United Community Banks had a net margin of 33.15% and a return on equity of 13.28%.
+The business had revenue of $174.22 million during the quarter, compared to the consensus estimate of $169.90 million.
+During the same period in the prior year, the firm posted $0.32 EPS.
+The firm’s quarterly revenue was up 16.5% compared to the same quarter last year.
+As a group, research analysts predict that United Community Banks will post 2.74 earnings per share for the current fiscal year.

-Several equities analysts have weighed in on UCBI shares.
-Zacks Investment Research upgraded United Community Banks from a hold rating to a buy rating and set a $32.00 target price on the stock in a report on Wednesday.
-Raymond James dropped their price objective on United Community Banks from $39.00 to $36.00 and set an outperform rating on the stock in a research note on Wednesday.
-Four analysts have rated the stock with a buy rating, United Community Banks currently has an average rating of Buy and an average target price of $28.63.
+A number of research firms have recently weighed in on UCBI.
+Raymond James reduced their target price on shares of United Community Banks from $39.00 to $36.00 and set an outperform rating for the company in a research report on Wednesday, July 21st.
+Zacks Investment Research raised shares of United Community Banks from a hold rating to a buy rating and set a $32.00 target price for the company in a research report on Wednesday, July 21st.
+Four equities research analysts have rated the stock with a buy rating, The company presently has an average rating of Buy and an average target price of $28.63.

-In other news, CEO H Lynn Harton sold 10,000 shares of United Community Banks stock in a transaction dated Thursday, July 1st.
-The stock was sold at an average price of $32.16, for a total value of $321,600.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Insiders own 0.62% of the company’s stock.
+In related news, CEO H Lynn Harton sold 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, July 1st.
+The shares were sold at an average price of $32.16, for a total value of $321,600.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.62% of the stock is owned by corporate insiders.

 United Community Banks Company Profile